 © Val d'Isere TO

-As winter begins to take hold in Val d'Isere we take a look at all that's new in town and on the slopes.
+As winter begins to take hold we take a look at all that's new in town and on the slopes.

 Early signs of snowfall here in The Alps are creating much excitement for the upcoming winter season.
 The ski industry here is raring to go and this winter looks like being an exceptionally busy one.
-Val d'Isere ski area opens on the 3rd December and ski passes are on sale.
+Val d'Isere ski area opens 2 December and ski passes are on sale.

-A reminder that it is now mandatory from 1st November to 31st March to have winter tyres (M&S marking, or all weather (4 season) tyres), OR at least two snow chains/socks in the vehicle when driving in the mountain regions in France, following a law introduced from November 2021.
+A reminder that it is now mandatory from 1 November to 31 March to have winter tyres (M and S marking, or all weather (four season) tyres), OR at least two snow chains/socks in the vehicle when driving in the mountain regions in France, following a law introduced from November 2021.

 On the slopes

 Eco piste groomers

 As we are seeing across most of the French ski resorts, Val d’Isère are championing a more sustainable approach and their 39 piste groomers will be powered by HVO fuel this winter.
 This fuel is 100% renewable using vegetable oil (no palm oil) and reduces their carbon emissions by an enormous 90%.

 The infamous symbol of the resort, the bearded vulture (gypaète) will have its own slope named after it on the Bellevarde.
 It will be dotted with features themed around local fauna and inspired by land art.
 There's a vulture-themed ski-through tunnel, an arch to mark the start, a giant feather than plays like a xylophone, a slalom, and much more.

 There's a new contactless pass recharging system for those wanting a four-hour Val d'Isère lift pass and 28 new lift gates.